PILOTREDSUNZ/Some-goofy-doodle-art-dump-/README.md

 DATE; ??????
 2 years ago too. for an old friend i dont talk anymore. again, if u recognise this drawing DNI.
 <img width="550" height="815" alt="Untitled487" src="https://github.com/user-attachments/assets/69bdde3f-82da-4541-9d89-90fb50b1d428" />
+-
+HALF OF THESE WERE ALL WIPS.
+DUE TO MY PHONE BEING BROKEN I WAS UNFORTUNATELY UNABLE TO FINISH ALL OF THEM. (╥﹏╥)